GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-The Protection Need Definition Viewpoint supports the definition of protection needs used to assign to Domain Items in order to define security classifications.
+The Protection GoalDefinition Viewpoint supports the definition of protection goals used to assign to Assets.

-A table format listing  protection need categories and protection needs.
+A table format listing  protection goals  and subcategories.

 ## SAF_Claim